wallwhite/Palyanytsya/docs/eng.md

 - `-c` - Set ExpressVPN code.
 - `-help` , `-h` - help

-You also can set this data step by step running the following command `bashstart.sh` without arguments.
+You also can set this data step by step running the following command `bash start.sh` without arguments.

 VPN region will be selected randomly by script and will be changed later on another.